Charles Bernhoeft: Career

 He was appointed court photographer in 1891.
 His first studio in Luxembourg City was at 1, rue du Génie (now avenue Monterey), but by 1900 he constructed a three-storey building he called Atelier Bernhoeft at the corner of rue de l'Arsenal (Grand-Rue) and boulevard Royal.
 For his portraits, he used the widely available carte de visite and cabinet card formats.

 Albums such as Cöln und der Rhein (1895–1896), Bilder aus der Pfalz (1895), Nederland in Beeld (1896) and Eifel-Album (1896) show that he did not travel far outside the borders of Luxembourg, although he did reproduce exotic pictures from exhibitions such as the Antwerp International Exposition in 1894.

 Bernhoeft's work did much to encourage tourism, which was just beginning to develop at the time.
 He not only published photographic albums documenting Luxembourg and its surroundings, but also illustrated maps of the city and the Moselle Valley.
 His postcards were also popular with tourists.

+He died in Beggen on 7 February 1933 and was buried at Notre-Dame Cemetery.